vendia/blog/pages/product-diy-vs-vendia.md

 components:
   - type: Hero
     title: Eliminate costs and accelerate innovation.
-    text: There's no longer any need to DIY or recreate an enterprise-grade backend
+    text: There's no longer any need to DIY or recreate an enterprise-grade backend.
     contentAlignment: Left
     hideSeparator: true
     callToActions: